Updated February 21, 2022

 Holy Angels Catholic Church

-All Saints Church is an Episcopal Church in the diocese of Washington, D.C.
-All Saints was established in 1642 by Sir Thomas Gerard, a Roman Catholic, for his Anglican wife as a “Chapel of Ease” by the wisdom and Grace of the first Catholic settlers who fostered tolerance and love of others and religious freedom for all as we now see on the local highway signs that All Saints no longer extols and exemplifies.
+All Saints is an Episcopal Church is in the Episcopal Diocese of Washington, D.C.
+All Saints was established in 1htby Sir Thomas Gerard, a Roman Catholic, for his Anglican wife as a “Chapel of Ease” by the wisdom and Grace of the first Catholic settlers who fostered religious tolerance and love of others and religious freedom for all as we now see on the local highway signs.
 The first Church was built on the site in 1750 and called Tomakoken Church after the nearby creek.
 In 1823, the Church became known as All Saints’ Church of King and Queen Parish now Oakley Parish.
 The present church building was constructed in 1846.
 “A more peaceful spot would be difficult to find than the little church and cemetery,” wrote Robert E. T. Pogue, in his book “Old Maryland Landmarks” - how very true - and therein the All Saints Cemetery lies Robert and other family members resting in peace.

-The chapel that was in catastrophic physical disrepair is now fully restored and physically functional and again conducting services, such as the are without a full-time ministering ordained Priest.
+The chapel that was in catastrophic physical disrepair is now fully restored and physically functional and again conducting services.

 Holy Angels Catholic Church